winningproduct/learn-portal/models/2-explore/value-proposition-design.md

     - Which customer needs are we satisfying?

   - Customer segments
-    - For whom are we creating values?
+    - For whom are we creating values?.
-    - Who are our most important customers?
+    - Who are our most important customers?.

 [Osterwalder's broader Business Model/Canvas](https://www.investopedia.com/terms/v/valueproposition.asp)